 Wait — what?
 Who told him you were a bus driver?

 Cindy: I did!
-I knew men liked to date people in healthcare because they think we make money.
 I used to do ambulance and helicopter transport, so I wore these blue pants that looked like the ones bus drivers wear.
 And I even told him my bus route!
 I can’t lie for a long time, so I told him.
 “Sorry, I’m a respiratory therapist who also does ambulance and helicopter transport.”
 But he almost introduced me to his parents as a bus driver.

 So how did you both end up going back to school to study nursing?

 Cindy: My plan was to go back after he proposed to me and we got married and he finished [his training for] surgical tech, but then I never had a chance to go back because of all the responsibilities.
 I finally went to nursing school after we had our second daughter.

 Charles: When my wife and I got married, throughout the year she had been pushing me to go back to school.
 She’s more the type that plans everything out.
 To be honest, I had never thought of being a nurse.
 I loved what I did — but chances of growth as a surgical tech, it wasn’t that promising.
 So eventually one day driving home I said, “you know what, let me think about it.”
 Next thing I knew, a day or so later she drove me to school.